US High Speed Rail Association Map

 Funding HSR & Regional Rail Projects Still Possible

 When President Biden signed the $1.2 trillion/5-year proposal into Bipartisan Infrastructure Law (BIL) in November 2021, it only prevented our Intercity Passenger Rail, Highway, Rapid Transit, Energy, and Waterworks infrastructure from falling further behind.
-More specific to this topic, it only allocated $66 billion to Federal Railroads and $39 billion to Federal Transit beginning in FY2022 (October 2022)
+Specific to this topic, it only allocated $66 billion to Federal Railroads and $39 billion to Federal Transit beginning in FY2022 (October 2022).

-The Federal Railroads Administration (FRA) allocated a difference-making $30 billion to the Amtrak Northeast Corridor HSR project and $3 billion to combine with $8+ billion of private money for the Las Vegas-Southern California HSR project.
-The BIL also invests $24 billion in Amtrak train replacements, improving stations, planning more HSR & Regional Rail projects, and fixing some freight rail bottlenecks.
+The Federal Railroads Administration (FRA) allocated a difference-making $30 billion to the Amtrak Northeast Corridor HSR project and $3 billion to combine with $9+ billion of private funding for the Las Vegas-Southern California HSR project.
+The BIL also invests $24 billion in Amtrak train replacements, planning more Regional Rail projects, and fixing some Freight Rail bottlenecks.

-Of the paltry $12 billion allocated to HSR & Regional Rail projects, California HSR received only $6.7 billion, despite having 95% of its 520-mile project under construction or ready-to-build.
-Amtrak Chicago-St. Louis, Amtrak Chicago-Gary-Kalamazoo-Detoit, and Amtrak Washington-Richmond-Raleigh routes received a combined $3.5 billion for partial upgrades to Regional Rail status.
-America will have less than 800 miles of 140-220 mph HSR operating by 2030.
-That’s about 1/3rd of Spain’s HSR mileage — a country producing only 6% of America’s GDP.
+Of the paltry $12 billion allocated to other HSR and beefier Regional Rail projects, California HSR was granted only $6.7 billion, despite having 95% of its 500-mile Phase 1 project Under Construction or Environmentally Cleared for construction.
+Amtrak Chicago-St. Louis, Amtrak Chicago-Gary-Kalamazoo-Detoit, and Amtrak Washington-Richmond-Raleigh routes received a measly combined $3.5 billion for their partial upgrades to 110 mph status.

 Difference-making HSR & Regional Rail Projects